-6 If the GDPR applies to Google's processing of your data-for example, if you are established in the European Union, or established outside the European Union but offer goods/services to data subjects who are in the European Union-it requires your contract with Google to contain certain data processing terms.
+&lt;sup>5 If the GDPR applies to Google's processing of your data-for example, if you are established in the European Union, or established outside the European Union but offer goods/services to data subjects who are in the European Union-it requires your contract with Google to contain certain data processing terms.

-Google Workspace Core Service embedded features
+Google Workspace for Education Core Service Embedded Features

-The Core Services include a number of features such as spelling & grammar, Explore, calendar geo-location integration and Translate.
-These features are embedded in Google Workspace Core Services and are automatically available for all Google Workspace users.
-Google is a data processor of Customer Personal Data processed through the embedded features in Google Workspace Core Services.
-Features are governed by the Google Workspace DPA when used in conjunction with the Google Workspace Core Services.
+The Core Services include a number of features such as spelling & grammar, Explore, Calendar geo-location integration and Translate.
+These features are embedded in Google Workspace for Education Core Services and are available for all Google Workspace for Education users.
+Google is a data processor of Customer Personal Data processed through the embedded features in Google Workspace for Education Core Services.
+Features are governed by the Google Workspace for Education DPA when used in conjunction with the Google Workspace for Education Core Services.

 Users can choose to turn off some embedded features (for example, turn off autocorrect and suggestions in spelling & grammar in Google Docs and Gmail) or elect not to use the embedded features (for example, "Translate document" and Explore).
-Please note that if you use Explore to navigate to a third party site, use of the third party site is not subject to the protections of the Google Workspace DPA.
+Please note that if you use Explore to navigate to a third party site, use of the third party site is not subject to the protections of the Google Workspace for Education DPA.